HyagoOliveira/GameDataSystem/README.md

 Link your GameData and a PersistenceSettings asset.
 Check [Creating the Persistence Settings](https://github.com/HyagoOliveira/Persistence?tab=readme-ov-file#creating-the-persistence-settings) for more details.

-In the Editor, use the Game Data Manager buttons to locally Save, Load (also from a file) and Delete the referenced GameData, using the Current Slot to do the operation.
+In the Editor, use the Game Data Manager buttons to locally Save, Load (also from a file) and Delete the referenced GameData.
+Save, Load and Delete buttons use the Current Slot to do the operation.
+The Load File button will load a normal or encrypted file into the Current Slot as well.

 > Cloud Data persistence will not work using those buttons since the game should be running.